ashqal/MD360Player4Android/README.md

 ## Last Commit
 **`-SNAPSHOT`**

+## Release Note
+**1.1.0**
 * Bitmap supported.
 For more info, See [BitmapPlayerActivity](https://github.com/ashqal/MD360Player4Android/tree/master/app/src/main/java/com/asha/md360player4android/BitmapPlayerActivity.java) in demo.

-## Release Note
+* Add callback if the TYPE_ROTATION_VECTOR is NOT supported.
+* Use more divisions in sphere and load `.obj` file in working thread.
+* Bug fix: Can not drag after setOnClickListener.
+* Switch to [IjkMediaPlayer](https://github.com/Bilibili/ijkplayer) in demo.

 **1.0.0**
 * Motion Sensor